ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 ```

 ## Containerization
-cgroups can allocate groups of processes access to limited resources, including cpu, memory, cpuacct, cpuset
+cgroups can allocate groups of processes access to limited resources, including cpu, memory, cpuacct, cpuset, and more.
+Namespaces